For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 You'll have no problem keeping fit and healthy in Manchester.
 There are loads of gyms which offer student discounts and trials.
 However, the best option for students usually comes from the universities.

 The Armitage and Sugden sports centres offer great deals for students.
-Alternatively, Fitness First is a popular student choice offering membership for around £20 a month.
+Alternatively, PureGym is a popular student choice offering membership from £15.99 a month.
+Students can also get a further 30% off memberships.

-For swimming head to the Aquatics Centre which is right near the universities.
-The Olympic sized swimming pool was used during the commonwealth games and offers discounts for students.
+For swimming, head to the Aquatics Centre which is right near the universities.
+The Olympic sized swimming pool has recently reopened after a £30 million investment and offers discounts for students.

 Interested in other unis in Northern England, too?
 Check out our other student city guides.